 Insights teams and their research partners must work together to stay on the same page as both parties adapt to a rapidly changing world.

 The other: “I know, but you haven’t.”

-Tracking relationships, like marriages, also fail when the partners fail to prioritize one another.
+Tracking relationships, like marriages, also fail when the partners neglect to prioritize one another.

-“I feel like we lost each other while focusing all our energy on other things, like work, family, our hobbies.”
+“I feel like we lost each other while focusing our energy on other things — like work, family, or hobbies.”

 Most often, trackers (like most relationships) fail due to complacency.